 The minimum integration time at which all data can be written to tape is a function of the total number of channels of data produced by the correlator.
 This minimum time varies from 1 2/3 seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
-Note that in order to ensure the complete removal of correlator offsets, averaging times should be an integer multiple of 3 1/3 seconds.
+Note that in order to ensure the complete removal of correlator offsets, averaging times should be an integer multiple of the Walsh function period of 3 1/3 seconds.

-Averaging Times less than those listed above can be selected, but only at the cost of removing antennas from the array.
-For the spectral line modes, the approximate relation is that the minimum integration time in seconds equals the total number of baselines plus antennas (= N(N + 1)/2) multiplied by the total number of correlated channels (less than or equal to 512) divided by 10,000.
-A convenient table can be found on the web by going to the NRAO home page, and following the links to 'VLA', then 'What's New'.
-In continuum, integration times as short as 0.4 seconds are available, but are appropriate only for solar observing.
+Averaging times less than those listed above can be selected, but only at the cost of removing antennas from the array.
+For the spectral line modes, the approximate relation is that the minimum integration time in seconds equals the total number of baselines plus antennas (= N(N+1)/2) multiplied by the total number of correlated channels (less than or equal to 512) divided by 10,000.
+A convenient table can be found on the web by going to the NRAO home page, and following the link to the VLA.
+In continuum mode, integration times as short as 0.4 seconds are available, but are appropriate only for solar observing.
 Contact Ken Sowinski for details on their use.